Federal Government Grants First LNG Export License After Moratorium Overruled

 More than 150 Republican lawmakers had previously pushed back against the moratorium, arguing that the pause was “economically and strategically dangerous and unnecessary.”

 Earlier in March, a group of states, led by Louisiana, mounted a legal challenge to the moratorium.
-They argued that the LNG export ban threatens the energy security of U.S. allies, puts infrastructure projects in the United States at risk, and deprives states of valuable LNG export revenues.
+They argued that the LNG export ban threatens the energy security of U.S. allies, puts infrastructure projects in the United States at risk, and deprives states of valuable LNG export revenue.

-“The LNG Export Ban implicates an issue of profound national importance,” a coalition of 16 states wrote in the complaint.
+“The LNG Export Ban implicates an issue of profound national importance,” the coalition of 16 states wrote in the complaint.
 “LNG exports account for billions of dollars to the economy and thousands of jobs.
 They also raise serious questions of national security.”

 Louisiana was joined by Alabama, Alaska, Arkansas, Florida, Georgia, Kansas, Mississippi, Montana, Nebraska, Oklahoma, South Carolina, Texas, Utah, West Virginia, and Wyoming in the legal action.